ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

 The Raspberry Pi you are working with is named <strong>ThingLabsXX</strong> where the XX is replaced with the number on your Raspberry Pi.
 </blockquote>

-1. Select your device from the list of _Auto Detected_ devices, or type in the device name or IP address into the _Manual Configuration_ textbox
+1. Select your device from the list of _Auto Detected_ devices - __IF YOUR DEVICE IS NOT LISTED__ type the device name into the _Manual Configuration_ textbox
 2. Set the _Authentication Mode_ to __Universal (Unencrypted Protocol)__
 3. Click _Select_